-Exercise ARIES TOR is a large scale military deployment which facilitates the biggest outward bound challenge for young people anywhere in the UK.
+Exercise WYVERN TOR is a large scale military deployment which facilitates the biggest outward bound challenge for young people anywhere in the UK.
 Hundreds of troops take part in the exercise, which is led by the Army’s regional Headquarters for the South West of England and is most commonly known as the Ten Tors Challenge.
 Approximately 2400 youngsters, aged between 14 and 19, participate with a further 300 youngsters with physical or educational needs taking part in the Jubilee Challenge.

 The majority of the teams who enter Ten Tors and the Jubilee Challenge are from schools and youth groups from across the South West.
 These include scout groups, sports and ramblers teams and Armed Forces cadet units, all of whom train hard over months before the challenge.

 Those taking part trek unaided over different 35, 45 or 55 mile routes and encounter some of the toughest terrain and highest peaks in Southern England.
 They rely on their navigational skills and carry all their food, water, bedding, tents and other essentials as they go.
 It is a feat they must complete as a team and without any help from adults and they’ll remain entirely self-sufficient during their arduous expeditions, including camping out overnight on the moor.

 Immediately after the start of Ten Tors, up to 300 youngsters with special physical or educational needs - many in wheelchairs - start the Jubilee Challenge, competing routes up to 15 miles.
 The youngsters can enter either as a team or as individuals, each one accompanied by an Officer Cadet from Exeter University Officer Training Corps.